Life-changing dairy-free AND egg-free French toast.

 Don’t flip too soon, or the bread will stick to the pan.

 One good sign that it’s time to flip is that the toast starts steaming.

 Remove from stove when fully toasted on both sides.

-Top egg-free French Toast with real maple syrup and dairy-free buttery spread.
+Top egg-free French toast with real maple syrup and dairy-free butter.

-And if you want to get real fancy, sift with powdered sugar through a little strainer.
+And if you want to get real fancy, top with powdered sugar sifted through a fine mesh strainer.